Monjayaki vs. Okonomiyaki: What’s the Difference?

-On the other hand, Okonomiyaki dough is usually made with wheat flour, grated yam, eggs and water, so it is plain in taste and close to pancake dough.
+On the other hand, Okonomiyaki batter typically consists of wheat flour, grated yam or Tororo, eggs, and water.
+Hence, it is plain and close to pancake batter.

-Typical ingredients of Monjayaki include finely cut cabbage, Beni Shoga pickled red ginger, Agedama tempura bits, Aonori dried powdered seaweed, bite-sized squid meat, sakura shrimps, Mentaiko roe, bite-sized Mochi rice cake, and processed cheese.
+As for other ingredients, representatives for Monjayaki include finely cut cabbage, Beni Shoga, Agedama, Aonori, bite-sized squid meat, sakura shrimps, Mentaiko roe, bite-sized Mochi, and processed cheese.

-Although the ingredient for Okonomiyaki pancakes is almost the same as that of Monjayaki, a wider variety of foods can be used for Okonomiyaki, such as pork belly slices, bean sprouts, beef tendon, kimchi, and noodles.
+Okonomiyaki pancake can use almost the same ingredients as Monjayaki, but a wider variety of food materials tend to be prepared, such as pork belly slices, bean sprouts, beef tendon, kimchi, and noodles.

-Since Monjayaki flour dough is seasoned mainly with Worcestershire sauce before cooking, there is no additional sauce for Monjayaki.
+Since we pre-season Monjayaki batter with Worcestershire sauce and dashi, there is no additional sauce for the dish.

 Meanwhile, after baking Okonomiyaki, we usually apply Okonomiyaki sauce and mayonnaise to the pancake.

 Okonomiyaki sauce is a brown sauce similar to Japanese Worcester sauce.
 But as the former contains various vegetable/fruit purees, it is thicker, sweeter, and richer in taste than Worcester sauce.